AnnaGr6263/PWR/4SEM/AI/lista1/MNIST_RFC/README.md

 The goal of this project was to implement a digit classification model using the **Random Forest algorithm** from the `scikit-learn` library.
 The model was trained and tested on the **MNIST dataset**, which contains grayscale images of handwritten digits from 0 to 9.

-Random Forest is an ensemble learning method that operates by constructing multiple decision trees and outputting the class that is the mode of the classes predicted by individual trees.
-It is robust, fast, and performs well on classification tasks like image recognition.
+Random Forest is an ensemble learning method that constructs multiple decision trees and outputs the class that is the majority vote of those trees.
+It is robust, interpretable, and performs well on classification tasks like image recognition.

 ---

 ## Dataset: MNIST

-- **Size:** 70,000 total samples
+- **Total samples:** 70,000
   - 60,000 training images
   - 10,000 test images
 - **Image shape:** 28×28 pixels
 - **Classes:** 10 (digits from 0 to 9)
-- **Grayscale:** Values in the range [0, 255]
+- **Grayscale values:** 0–255

-Each image was flattened to a 784-length vector (28×28) before feeding into the classifier.
+Each image was flattened to a 784-length vector (28×28) before being used as input to the model.

 ---